AlcinaW/cat-calculator/readme.md

 # Cat Calculator

-A cat-shaped calculator built HTML form inputs, vanilla JavaScript, and CSS pixel art.
+A cat-shaped calculator with built HTML form inputs, vanilla JavaScript, and CSS pixel art.

 The pixel cat and speech bubble were generated with [Pixelator](https://elrumordelaluz.github.io/Pixelator).